What is Chin Na?

-Despite the eyes of today’s civilized world these practices may seem extreme but, in the past, they were considered compassionate, because in most cases they allow to end a clash (potentially lethal) without committing a murder:
+Despite the eyes of today’s civilized world these practices may seem extreme but, in the past, they were considered “compassionate”, because in most cases they allow ending a clash (potentially lethal) without committing a murder:

-- Immobilizing the opponent with the intent of demonstrating overwhelming superiority
+- Immobilization – Immobilizing the opponent with the intent of demonstrating an overwhelming superiority

-In fact the most part of Chin Na can be efficiently performed at multiple levels of incisivity:
+Chin Na methods can be efficiently performed at multiple levels of incisivity: